Barnard's Inn: History

 Barnard's Inn dates back at least to the mid-thirteenth century – it was recorded as part of the estate of Sir Adam de Basing (Adam de Baysing), one time Lord Mayor of London.
 It passed on to John Mackworth, the Dean of Lincoln, who in turn passed it on to the Dean and Chapter of Lincoln on his death in 1451.
 Three years later, it was established as an Inn of Chancery – these were schools for law students before they passed on to an Inn of Court.
 Barnard's Inn was one of two Inns of Chancery linked to Gray's Inn, the other being Staple Inn.
 Members of Gray's Inn were appointed readers to the Barnard or Staple Inn.
 For example, in the meeting of the Pension of Gray's Inn, 19 November 1617, it was stated: "Mr. William Denny chosen Reader of Barnard's Inn."
 Members of Barnard or Staple's Inn had to pay four pounds for being admitted to Gray's Inn.
-Hence, at the meeting of the Pension 15 May 1626 it was said that gentlemen coming from Barnard or Staple's Inn "and crave the benefit of the fine of 43 pounds and 4 shillings upon their admittance shall be admitted of the third table and paye but 43 pounds and 4 shillings in that respect, otherwise to paye foure poundes as others do notwithstanding they be of Barnards Inne or Staple Inne."
+Hence, at the meeting of the Pension 15 May 1626 it was said that gentlemen coming from Barnard or Staple's Inn "and crave the benefit of the fine of 43 shillings and 4 pence upon their admittance shall be admitted of the third table and paye but 43 shillings and 4 pence in that respect, otherwise to paye foure poundes as others do notwithstanding they be of Barnards Inne or Staple Inne."

 Barnard's Inn was badly damaged during the Gordon Riots in 1780.
 An adjacent distillery, owned by a Roman Catholic, Mr Langdale (who escaped), was set alight by rioters.
 The Hall and other buildings were damaged and one of the officers of the Inn witnessed a "sturdy fellow" pumping up gin from the cellar which he proceeded to sell at a penny a mug to the thirsty onlookers of the fire.
 The Inn received £3,200 in compensation for the damage.

 By the 17th century, qualified attorneys were allowed to practise from Inns of Chancery as well as Inns of Court.
 By 1830, it had effectively become a set of residential chambers.
 In 1888, the link to the Dean and Chapter of Lincoln was broken and soon it was purchased by the Mercers' Company, serving as premises for the Mercers' School until 1959.
 It has been used as a venue for lectures by Gresham College since 1991.